1954 Wisconsin Supreme Court election

 The 1954 Wisconsin Supreme Court election was held on Tuesday, April 6, 1954 to elect a justice to a full ten-year seat the Wisconsin Supreme Court.
 Incumbent justice Roland J. Steinle (who had been appointed the previous year to fill a vacancy) won the election, defeating William H. Dieterich (a perennial candidate for state office) in the general election by a sizable margin.
 Prior to the general election, a nonpartisan primary was held in which both Steinle and Dieterich advanced over Perry J. Stearns.

 Background

 In 1953, incumbent justice Oscar Fritz announced that he would not seek re-election in 1954.
-In December 1953, he retired early from his seat, and Governor Walter J. Kohler Jr. appointed Roland J. Steinle to fill the vacancy.
-Due to the timing of Fritz's retirement (coming shortly before the already-scheduled spring 1954 date for the next election to the seat did not need to be shifted.
-This was the first election to be held after an April 1953 referendum in which Wisconsin voters had ratified a amendment that made all elections to the supreme court for full ten-year terms (whether regularly scheduled or to fill a vacancy occurring before the expiration of a preceding term) though this change did not impact the 1954 election since a regularly scheduled ten-year election to this seat had already been scheduled in 1954 before the vacancy arose.
+In December 1953, he retired early from his seat.
+Governor Walter J. Kohler Jr. appointed Roland J. Steinle (a 13-year incumbent of a Circuit Court judgeship in Milwaukee) to fill the Supreme Court vacancy.

+Due to the timing of Fritz's retirement (coming shortly before the already-scheduled spring 1954 date for the next election to the seat) the next election did not need to be shifted.
+This was the first election to be held after an April 1953 referendum in which Wisconsin voters had ratified a amendment that made all elections to the supreme court for full ten-year terms (whether regularly scheduled or to fill a vacancy occurring before the expiration of a preceding term) though this change did not impact the 1954 election since a regularly scheduled ten-year election to this seat had already been scheduled in 1954 even before the vacancy arose.

+The primary was the only statewide vote on the spring primary ballot.
+Stearns' late entrance into the race (filing his candidacy an hour before the deadline) necessitated that a primary be held to narrow the field to two candidates.